OliverACollins/eeg-to-midi/README.md

 4. Send the information from loopMIDI into Ableton Live
 5. Once the output is in Ableton Live, parameters to be modulated by the EEG signal can be mapped

+### Roadmap
+- [ ] Create bridge script that runs using one electrode
+- [ ] Create bridge script that runs using more than one electrode

 ## Proposed Setup: Pre-recorded EEG-to-MIDI
 1. Locate .csv file containing EEG data